opencadc/science-containers/docs/user-guide/interactive-sessions/launch-firefly.md

 **The LSST table and image visualizer for astronomical data exploration**

+!!! abstract "🎯 What You'll Learn"
+    - How to launch a Firefly session and choose the right version
+    - How to load images, tables, and access CANFAR storage
+    - How to perform catalog overlays, plotting, and cutouts
+    - Performance tips for large surveys and troubleshooting guidance

 Firefly is a powerful web-based visualization tool originally developed for the Rubin Observatory LSST.
 It provides advanced capabilities for viewing images, overlaying catalogs, and analyzing tabular data - making it perfect for survey data analysis and multi-wavelength astronomy.

 ## 🎯 What is Firefly?